 Support weapons are on 40mm x 40mm bases with two or three figures attached to the base depending on the size of the weapon crew.

 |Australian section, with junior leader, bren team and rifle team|

 The important thing is to be able to glance quickly at the table and know what is what.

 |A British bren and rifle team advance cautiously|

 |Panzergrenadier squad with two full MG42 teams and a junior leader|

-Weapons with crews larger than three men have individual crew figures mounted on single bases the same as the riflemen.
-I could put the full crew on a single base, but that would require a larger base which would not be practical to use in certain terrain and scenery.
-The solution is to have the extra crew based in the same way as riflemen.
+Weapons that have a crew larger than three men have the additional crew figures mounted on single 20mm round bases, the same as the riflemen.
+I could put a full five man crew on a single base, but that would require a larger base which would not be practical to use in certain terrain and scenery.
+The best solution I have found is to have the extra crew based in the same way as riflemen.
 The added bonus is that these can be the first to be removed as casualties.
 I will cover how I deal with casualties when they occur to the multi-figure bases later in this post.